-It is recommended to use conda to manage ESMValTool dependencies.
-For a minimal conda installation go to https://conda.io/miniconda.html.
+It is recommended to use mamba to manage ESMValTool dependencies.
+For a minimal mamba installation go to https://mamba.readthedocs.io/en/latest/installation.html.
 To simplify the installation process, an environment definition file is provided in the repository (environment.yml in the root folder).

 Attention: Some systems provide a preinstalled version of conda (e.g., via the module environment).
 However, several users reported problems when installing NCL with such versions.
-It is therefore preferable to use a local, fully user-controlled conda installation.
-Using an older version of conda can also be a source of problems, so if you have conda installed already, make sure it is up to date by running conda update -n base conda.
+It is therefore preferable to use a local, fully user-controlled mamba installation.
+Using an older version of mamba can also be a source of problems, so if you have mamba installed already, make sure it is up to date by running mamba update -n base mamba.

-To enable the conda command, please source the appropriate configuration file from your ~/.bashrc file:
+To enable the mamba command, please source the appropriate configuration file from your ~/.bashrc file:

-source <prefix>/etc/profile.d/conda.sh
+source cprefix>/etc/profile.d/conda.sh